strongloop/strongloop.com2/_posts/2018-03-30-serving-a-progressive-web-app-from-loopback.md

 Use `loopback-pwa` as the name of your application:

 ```
 ?
-What's the name of your application? (bradleydholt) loopback-pwa
+What's the name of your application? () loopback-pwa
 ```

 Hit enter to use the default value of `loopback-pwa` as the name of the directory to contain the project: